-Kindergarten enrollment is often the most significant driver of overall future district-wide enrollment.
+Kindergarten enrollment is a significant driver of overall future district-wide enrollment.
 A trend at Kindergarten from year to year, or a trend in the difference between the district's graduating cohort in a given year and the Kindergarten cohort the subsequent year, will eventually be reflected in the total district enrollment count.
-These projections reflect changes in age eligibility for California Kindergarten.
-The result is a diminished Kindergarten cohort in years 2012-2014, with similar reductions in other grade levels as those cohorts age through the system.
+(Note that these projections reflect changes in age eligibility for California Kindergarten.
+The result is a diminished Kindergarten cohort in years 2012-2014, with similar reductions in other grade levels as those cohorts age through the system.)

-In general, Kindergarten enrollment over the past three years has been somewhat erratic.
-The data in the table below also show that the difference between the graduating cohort and the incoming cohort has been somewhat erratic.
+In general, Kindergarten enrollment over the past three years has been relatively stable.
+The data in the table below also show that the difference between the graduating cohort and the incoming cohort has been increasing.